Breakdown of collinear factorization in the exclusive photoproduction of a $ \pi ^{0}\gamma $ pair with large invariant mass: Illustration of the breakdown of collinear factorization at leading order

 \end{widetext} In the above, we have again taken the functional form of the distribution amplitude to be $ \phi_{\pi} (z) \sim z \bar{z} $ in the second line, and introduced the dimensionless parameter

 which is neither very small nor very close to 1.
 In any case, the divergence will be independent of the exact value of $\alpha$.
 We note that the full amplitude is symmetric under $ x \to -x $ and $ z \to \bar{z} $.
-Thus, if the divergence persists at $ x \to \xi,\, \bar{z} \to 0 $, it will also be present in three other regions corresponding to the previously-mentioned symmetry.
+Thus, if the divergence persists at $ x \to \xi,\, \bar{z} \to 0 $, it will also be present in three other regions corresponding to applyinh the previously-mentioned symmetries.

-In this way, we find that the divergence illustrated in \eqref{eq:divergence-diag-10} is still present in \eqref{eq:divergence-full-amplitude}, due to the last term in the square brackets in the numerator, $ 8 x^2 \xi ^2 z \bar{z} $, which has a single power of zero in the limit $ x \to \xi,\, \bar{z} \to 0 $.
-This necessarily causes two propagators to be `pinched', similar to \eqref{eq:divergence-diag-10}.
+In this way, we find that the divergence illustrated in \EQ\eqref{eq:divergence-diag-10} is still present in \EQ\eqref{eq:divergence-full-amplitude}, due to the last term in the square brackets in the numerator, $ 2 \xi ^2 \bar{z} $, which has only a single power of zero in the limit $ x \to \xi,\, \bar{z} \to 0 $.
+This necessarily causes two propagators to be `pinched', as in \EQ\eqref{eq:divergence-diag-10}.